llm-bible/llm-bible.github.io/_publications/vu2023refreshing.markdown

 bibkey: vu2023refreshing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.03214"}
-tags: ['Few-Shot', 'Reinforcement Learning', 'RAG', 'Prompting', 'In-Context Learning']
+tags: ['RAG', 'Reinforcement Learning', 'Few-Shot', 'Prompting', 'In-Context Learning']
 ---
 Most large language models (LLMs) are trained once and never updated; thus, they lack the ability to dynamically adapt to our ever-changing world.
 In this